Innovator Story: Better Food cafés – more than just an organic cuppa

 You get to be involved with a diverse range of issues here, like being made aware of plastic pollution and the need to champion sustainable packaging.

-We were an early adopter of Vegware and we recently went plastic straw-free in all our cafés.
+We’ve long been looking at the impact of our packaging in the café, and we recently went plastic straw-free.
 I didn’t get the straw thing at first … then when I saw how we were blindly throwing them in the bin I could see how crazy it is to think we’ve normalised the use of disposable plastic items – cups, straws, plates etc. This has to change.

 What else are our cafés doing to be a force for good?